Hiring Pet Sitters: Tips and Best Practices

+Hiring pet sitters is a challenge every growing pet sitting business will face.
 I remember the day I decided to hire someone to help me grow my pet sitting business.
-I dreaded the it.
-Not only didn’t I know where to look for aspiring sitters, I had no idea what to ask them when I found them.
+I dreaded it.
+Not only didn’t I know where to look for aspiring sitters, but I also had no idea what to ask them when I found them.
 I had absolutely no idea what I was doing.
 Many of us have been on the receiving end of the interview process, but it’s different when you’re on the other side.
 Choosing someone to represent you is stressful.
 Thankfully, there are some basic steps you can take to ensure you’re hiring the best pet sitters for the job.

 Advertise the position